Yale-LILY/AutoACU/README.md

 cd AutoACU
 pip install .
 ```
 The necessary dependencies include PyTorch and HuggingFace's Transformers.
+With the usage of the T5 Tokenizer in the Transformers class you will also need to have the SentencePiece package installed as well.
 It should be compatible with any of the recent versions of PyTorch and Transformers.
 However, to make sure that the dependencies are compatible,
 you may run the following command: